3 Modeling and model comparison

 set.seed(123)

-main_split = initial_split(d_df, strata = c("state"))
+= initial_split(d_df, strata = c("state"))

-train_split <- analysis(main_split)
+main_split <- analysis(main_split)

-holdout <- assessment(main_split)
+train_split <- assessment(main_split)

-light_folds <- vfold_cv(train_split, v = n_folds, repeats = 1)
+<- vfold_cv(train_split, v = n_folds, repeats = 1) light_folds

 # For 2010

-data_df_c <- tar_read(all_df_c) %>%
+<- tar_read(all_df_c) %>%

-#fix NAs
+data_df_c #fix NAs

 mutate(atotal = if_else(!is.na(atotal), atotal, calc_area),